-The terrestrial habitat in the SAC is mapped as being located in Castleconnell and along the Allaughaun River near Tournafulla, according to the conservation objectives map 14 for the SAC (NPWS, 2012).
-This is located c.
-11km south of the bridge site.
+The terrestrial habitat in the SAC is mapped and is not present downstream of the bridge site or in the vicinity (NPWS, 2012).
 The Screening for Appropriate Assessment did not identify any potential pathway for impacts on this habitat in the SAC.